 In 2006, God convicted the hearts of a couple about the need for an evangelical and reformational church in the Calgary area that would be gathered around expository preaching.
 They began meeting on Sundays in a living room with another couple for Bible studies.

 Around the same time, Clint Humfrey, a professor of Greek and New Testament at Toronto Baptist Seminary, had decided to return home to High River in hopes of seeing an evangelical and reformational school for ministerial training established in Southern Alberta.
-Steve asked Clint to preach in their living room to the believers gathered there.
+The couple asked Clint to preach in their living room to the believers gathered there.
 That November of 2006 was the start of Calvary Grace Church.

 The small group began to grow quickly, and so in early 2007 meeting space was acquired at Rutland Park community centre in west Calgary.
 Among the new attendees were two men, Brock Pavier and Paul Toews, along with their families.
 The young congregation quickly began to look to Paul and Brock as leaders and mentors, and so Clint soon began training them as potential elders for the work of shepherding the flock.